 All Our Lady of Fatima students perform in an annual Advent concert and a formal Spring concert.
 All students in K through 8 receive music instruction at Our Lady of Fatima during the school day which includes the basics of singing, posture, sight reading music, and performance practices.
 Our formal concerts throughout the year allow us to come together as a community and honor all of their hard work, dedication, and learning.

-The Children’s Choir offers students in grades 3 - 6 an opportunity to share their gift of music with our school and parish communities.
+The Children’s Choir offers students an opportunity to share their gift of music with our school and parish communities.
 The choir leads a number of liturgical celebrations throughout the year.

 The library, containing over 3,500 fiction and non-fiction books, periodicals, and reference resources, serves both the teaching staff and the students.
 In addition to providing recreational reading materials for the students, the library program also includes the use of study and research skills.
 A part-time librarian works with each class once a week to encourage the value of reading and use of the library.